GoogleChrome/web.dev/src/site/content/en/learn/accessibility/measure/index.md

 The third category of POUR is Understandable.
 For this principle, users must understand the information and the operation of the user interface.

 **Ask yourself**: Is all of the content clearly written?
 Are all of the interactions easy to understand?
 Does the order of the page make sense—to sighted users, keyboard-only users, screen reader users?

 **Examples of Understandable**:

-* Writing simply—don’t use a complex word when a simple one will do.
+* Writing simply—don't use a complex word when a simple one will do.
 * Ensuring your digital product has predictable navigation.
 * Ensuring error messages are clear and easy to resolve.
 {% endDetails %}